 As the computer boots, it detects the additional memory and automatically updates the system configuration information.

-To confirm the amount of memory installed in the computer, click Start→ Help and Support→ Dell System Information.
+To confirm the amount of memory installed in the computer, click the Start button, click Help and Support, and then click Dell System Information.